-Finance Minister Bezalel Smotrich intends to allocate NIS 670 million ($180 million) to West Bank settlements and allow the Interior Ministry to transfer funds to “unregulated places” — apparently illegal settler outposts — according to a Tuesday report.
+Finance Minister Bezalel Smotrich and Settlements Minister Orit Strock from his Religious Zionism party are advancing a government decision to allocate NIS 670 million ($180 million) to West Bank settlements and allow the Interior Ministry to transfer funds to “unregulated places” — meaning illegal settler outposts — according to the Kan public broadcaster.

-The Kan public broadcaster reported that the outlay will be partly funded by shaving the budgets of some other ministries — including NIS 130 million ($35 million) from the Education Ministry and NIS 200 million ($53.5 million) from the Interior Ministry.
+Kan reports that the move will be partly funded by shaving the budgets of some other ministries — including NIS 130 million ($35 million) from the Education Ministry and NIS 200 million ($53.5 million) from the Interior Ministry.

-The report said that the timing of the move — two months before nationwide mayoral elections — creates legal difficulties as there are complications with the government transferring funds to specific localities so close to a vote.
+The report notes that the timing of the move — two months before nationwide mayoral elections — creates legal difficulties since such a government decision would transfer funds to specific localities.

-Smotrich’s budgetary actions have recently come under criticism after he decided to hold back NIS 200 million ($55 million) budgeted to develop Arab municipalities and freeze NIS 2.5 billion ($670 million) in funds meant for Arabs in East Jerusalem.
-Facing widespread pushback, Smotrich announced a team will be formed to ensure the money isn’t misused, and Prime Minister Benjamin Netanyahu said the funds will then be transferred.
+Smotrich’s budgetary actions have recently come under criticism after it was revealed that he has been holding back on NIS 2.5 billion ($670 million) in funds meant for Arabs in East Jerusalem.
+Under widespread criticism, Smotrich announced a team will be formed to ensure the money isn’t misused, and Prime Minister Benjamin Netanyahu said the funds will then be transferred.